Resilient Distributed Vector Consensus Using Centerpoints: Numerical Evaluation

-To demonstrate the improved resilience of centerpoint based consensus as compared to the Tverberg partition based one, we consider only stationary adversarial nodes here due to the space constraints.
-Moreover, we assume that the network graphs are fixed and are not time-varying.
+To demonstrate the improved resilience of centerpoint-based consensus compared to the Tverberg partition-based one, we consider stationary adversarial nodes and assume that the network graphs are fixed.
 In our first example, we consider a group of 28 robots deployed in a planar region $\mathcal{W} = [-1.5,1.5] \times [-0.375, 0.375] \in \mathbb{R}^2$ as shown in \figref{fig: simple: Robots position evolution}.
-There are six adversarial nodes (depicted in red) on the left, and six on the right side of the planar region.
-At the same time, 16 normal robots (depicted in blue) are divided equally into two clusters in the middle part of the region, each containing 8 robots.
-All of the 16 normal robots are connected to each other.
-Moreover, each normal robot is further connected to six of the adversarial robots located in either the left or the right part of the region. \figref{fig: simple: Robots position evolution} shows the evolution of robots' positions using approximate Tverberg partition based and centerpoint based algorithms.
-As illustrated, approximate Tverberg partition based algorithm fails to make the normal robots converge to one point, but centerpoint based algorithm succeeds.
-The reason behind this is that each normal robot $i$ has {$|\mathcal{N}_i|=22$ robots in its neighborhood} (including the robot itself), of which $6$ are adversarial.
-The approximate Tverberg partition based algorithm is resilient to at most $\left( \lceil \frac{|\mathcal{N}_i|}{4}\rceil - 1 \right) = 5$ adversaries, whereas, the centerpoint based algorithm is resilient to at most $\left(\lceil \frac{|\mathcal{N}_i|}{3}\rceil -1\right) = 7$ adversaries.
-This simple example shows that the improved resilience of centerpoint based algorithm as compared to the approximate Tverberg partition based algorithm.
+There are six adversarial nodes (red) on the left and six on the planar region's right side.
+At the same time, 16 normal robots (blue) are divided equally into two clusters in the middle part of the region, each containing eight robots.
+All of the 16 normal robots are pair-wise adjacent to each other.
+Moreover, each normal robot is adjacent to six adversarial robots located on its side.
+Figures \ref{fig: simple: Robots position evolution} shows the evolution of robots' positions using approximate Tverberg partition-based and centerpoint-based consensus algorithms.
+As illustrated, the approximate Tverberg partition-based algorithm fails to make the normal robots converge to one point, but the centerpoint-based algorithm succeeds.
+The main reason is that each normal robot $i$ has {${N}_i=22$ robots in its neighborhood} (including the robot itself), of which $6$ are adversarial.
+The approximate Tverberg partition-based algorithm is resilient to $\left( \left\lceil \frac{{N}_i}{4}\right\rceil - 1 \right) = 5$ adversaries, whereas the centerpoint based algorithm is resilient to $\left(\left\lfloor \frac{{N}_i}{3}\right\rfloor -1\right) = 6$ adversaries.